rcolyer/runvenv/README.md

 `testscript.py:`
 ```
-#!/usr/bin/runvenv myscriptenv
+#!/usr/bin/env -S runvenv myscriptenv

 import sys
 print(sys.executable)
 ```

-With the above script marked as an executable file, a Unix-like system will execute "`/usr/bin/runvenv myscriptenv testscript.py`".
+With the above script marked as an executable file, a Unix-like system will execute "`/usr/bin/env -S runvenv myscriptenv testscript.py`".
 Then runvenv will look in its search path for the environment named `myscriptenv`, find the python executable within that environment, and execute `testscript.py` with it.

 ## Search path